ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

    1. This COMPOSITION has the same OPT as the COMPOSITION created in 1
 4. The result should be positive and a new version of the existing COMPOSITION should exist in the EHR

-# WIP...

 #### B.7.b.
 Alternative flow 1: update an existing persistent COMPOSITION

 **Preconditions:**

-The OPT referenced by the COMPOSITIONs to commit exists on the server An EHR with known ehr_id should exist
+1. The OPT referenced by the COMPOSITIONs to commit exists on the server
+2. An EHR with known ehr_id should exist
-The EHR should have no commits
+3. The EHR should have no commits

 **Postconditions:**

-None
+1. The server should contain one VERSIONED_OBJECT
+2. The VERSIONED_OBJECT should have two VERSIONs of COMPOSITION
+3. The COMPOSITIONs should comply with the existing OPT

 **Flow:**

 1. Invoke the create COMPOSITION service with a valid persistent COMPOSITION and the existing ehr_id
+   1. The OPT referenced by this COMPOSITION exists on the server
 2. The result should be positive and a new COMPOSITION should exist in the EHR
-3. Invoke the update COMPOSITION service with a valid persistent COMPOSITION, that has the same template as the COMPOSITION created in 1., to the existing ehr_id and preceding_version_uid should be the version uid from the COMPOSITION created in 1
+3. Invoke the update COMPOSITION service with a valid persistent COMPOSITION, to the existing ehr_id
+   1. that has the same template as the COMPOSITION created in 1.,
+   2. preceding_version_uid should be the VERSION uid from the COMPOSITION created in 1
 4. The result should be positive and a new version of the existing COMPOSITION should exist in the EHR